thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 * TOC
 {:toc}

-This lesson is the third part of a series on setting up the dashboard.
+This lesson is the third installment in our series on setting up a dashboard to visualize and monitor data from devices integrated into your premises.
-In the first two parts, we explored assets and devices, added a control panel and states for buildings and offices, and implemented navigation between them.
+In the first two parts, we explored assets and devices, added a dashboard, created states for buildings and offices, and implemented navigation between them.
-Before proceeding, we strongly recommend that you familiarize yourself with the previous parts if you have not done so already.
+Before we proceed, we strongly recommend reviewing the previous lessons if you have not done so already.

 <br>
 <p><a href="/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2/" class="n-button add-device">Lesson 2: Dashboard states, widget actions, and Image Map widget</a></p>